 Ingredients from here are used in a variety of ways throughout the menu, and are smoked, dried, cured or pickled before being included in the restaurant’s dishes.

-Pale woods, herringbone flooring and a monochrome colour scheme are softened by the addition of tactile throws and trailing potted plants.
+Pale woods, herringbone flooring and a monochrome colour scheme are softened by the addition of tactile throws and trailing potted plants which I think definitely adds to the character of the place.

 4. Kong Hans Kælder